Flyway: Flyways of the Americas

+In North America, the flyways used by migratory waterfowl are divided into four geographical paths.
+Each flyway has a different composition of species and habitat.
+The United States Fish and Wildlife Service established the flyways to help with the management of migratory birds.
+They studied all migratory birds and established the Mississippi Flyway, Atlantic Flyway, Mountain Flyway, and Pacific Flyway.

-The Atlantic Flyway starts in northern Canada and Greenland and follows the Atlantic coast of Canada and the United States to the Caribbean Sea, and on to tropical South America.
+The Atlantic Flyway starts in northern Canada and Greenland and follows the East Coast of the United States to the Caribbean Sea, and on to the tropical Central America.
+Examples of birds in this flyway are the American Goldfinch, Blue Jay, and Northern Cardinal.

 The Mississippi Flyway starts from northeastern Canada and passes over the Great Lakes, following the lower Ohio River, the Missouri and the Mississippi to the Gulf of Mexico, and on to Central and South America.
-There are no mountain barriers on this route.
+There are no mountains on this route.
+Examples of birds in this flyway are the Black-capped Chickadee, Baltimore Oriole, and House Finch.

 The Central Flyway starts from central Canada and crosses the Great Plains before continuing southwards to the Gulf of Mexico, merging with the Mississippi Flyway.
 There are no mountain barriers on this route.
+Examples of birds in this flyway are the American Crow, American Robin, Common Grackle.

 The Pacific Flyway is a north–south flyway for birds migrating from breeding grounds in Alaska and Canada to their overwintering areas in South America, some species travelling as far south as Patagonia.
+Examples of birds in this flyway are the Northern Flicker, Purple Finch, and Rufous Hummingbird.

 The Allegheny Front flyway in the central Appalachian Mountains is an important flyway for migratory birds traveling from their northern breeding grounds to their southern wintering sites.